Text-Driven Weakly Supervised OCT Lesion Segmentation with Structural Guidance: Method

 \section{Method}

-As illustrated in~\cref{fig:arch}, the proposed model is trained using image-level supervision for a multi-label classification task and then generates high-quality pseudo labels (see~\cref{fig:teaser} (d)), which are used to train a fully supervised segmentation network in the downstream task.
-The architecture comprises four modules: two visual processing modules and two textual processing modules.
-The visual modules process the original OCT images while incorporating structural information through layer and anomaly inputs.
-The textual modules utilize label-based guidance via the CLIP model and synthetic descriptions, which are fused with the visual features to enhance the model's learning process.
-The model is trained on a weakly labeled dataset containing $N$ images, which includes both healthy and diseased samples, denoted as $\mathcal{D}=\{(X_i, y_i)\}_{i=1}^N$.
-Each $X_i \in \mathbb{R}^{C \times H \times W}$ represents an input image, and $y_i \in \{0,1\}^K$ is the corresponding one-hot encoded image-level label, where $K$ represents the total number of categories, including $(K-1)$ lesion classes and one non-lesion/background class.
+As shown in~\cref{fig:arch}, the proposed model is trained using image-level supervision for multi-label classification and then generates high-quality pseudo labels, which are used to train a fully supervised segmentation network in the downstream task.
+The architecture comprises two visual processing modules and two textual processing modules.
+The visual modules process original OCT images with structural information (layer and anomaly inputs).
+The textual modules use label-derived and domain-agnostic synthetic descriptions via CLIP, fused with visual features to enhance the model's learning process.
+The model is trained on a weakly labeled dataset $\mathcal{D}=\{(X_i, y_i)\}_{i=1}^N$, containing healthy and diseased samples.
+Each input image $X_i \in \mathbb{R}^{C \times H \times W}$ has a corresponding multi-hot image-level label $y_i \in \{0,1\}^K$, where $K$ represents the total number of categories, including $(K-1)$ lesion classes and one non-lesion/background class.